OpenClinica/OpenClinica/ws/README.txt

 Pre-requisites (versions):
     Operating system(s): Windows XP, Windows Server 2003, Redhat Enterprise Linux 4.0+
-    Browsers: Internet Explorer  7.0, or 8.0 Mozilla Firefox 3.0 or 3.5
+    Browsers: Internet Explorer  7.0, or 8.0 Mozilla Firefox 3.x
     JDK : 1.6.0_16
     Application server : Tomcat 6.0.20
     Database server : PostgreSQL 8.4 or Oracle 10g
     OpenClinica version for Upgrades only: OpenClinica 3.0.x

 The source code has been removed from the distribution package to make it easier to navigate the file structure.
-To access the source code, please follow the instructions at http://www.openclinica.org/dokuwiki/doku.php?id=developerwiki:start#developing_with_openclinica.
+To access the source code, please visit https://svn.akazaresearch.com

 NOTE: You must configure the smtp host correctly, or the web page may time out when trying to send emails.